impact

 Radchenko

-Kateryna Radchenko is a Ukrainian curator, photography researcher, and artist based in Kyiv.
-She is a key figure in the Eastern European photography scene, known for her work at the intersection of history, politics, and visual culture.
-Currently curator of the Ukrainian House of Photography in Kyiv, she is also founder and director of the international festival Odesa Photo Days and a 2025 Fellow of Magnum Foundation’s Counter Histories Program.
+is Ukrainian curator, photography researcher, and photographer based Kyiv.
+She is a key figure in the Eastern European photography scene, known for her work on the intersection of history, politics, and visual culture.
+Founder and director of the international festival Odesa Photo Days, curator of Ukrainian House of Photography.

 Cynthia